 Note: This figure shows the 1994-2001 annual UC Davis admissions rate for URM and non-URM applicants by Academic Index, as well as the annual distribution of UC Davis applicants by Academic Index and ethnicity.
 Raw percent of URM and non-URM students admitted to UC Davis by Academic Index (AI) - the sum of (top-censored) high school GPA, SAT I score, and three SAT II scores - each year from 1994 to 2001 (left axis).
 The lines show the probability density function of URM and non-URM UC applicants by AI (right axis).
 Admission rates and distributions are smoothed with a uniform kernel of bandwidth 50; AI below 4900 and above 7900 are omitted.
 The sample is restricted to freshman fall California-resident applicants who (a) were UC-eligible, meaning that they satisfactorily completed UC's minimum high school coursework requirement, and (b) reported an intended major that did not have special admissions restrictions, like engineering at some campuses.
-Latino (but not Chicano) applicants.
+Latino (but not Chicano) applicants received slightly smaller admissions advantages (see Figure A-3) and are omitted from these figures; URM includes American Indian, African American (Black), and Chicano applicants.
 Source: UC Corporate Student System.